ankit-ds/quizr/README.md

 ## Features

 - Extract content from any webpage
-- Generate multiple-choice questions based on the content
+- Generate multiple-choice questions based on the content directly using the OpenAI API
 - Uses GPT-4o mini for content summarization and GPT-4o for question generation
 - Interactive quiz interface with instant feedback
 - Score tracking and progress indicators